caixiazhao/Pulse/README.md

     * https://haven.hpwsportal.com/catalog.html#/Product/%7B%22productId%22%3A%221337%22%7D/Show

-3. Create a developer Twitter account at dev.twitter.com.
+3. Create a developer Twitter account at dev.twitter.com

-4. Download a trial version of Tableau Desktop at http://www.tableau.com/products/trial.
+4. Download a trial version of Tableau Desktop at http://www.tableau.com/products/trial

-5. Follow the accompanying SQL and python scripts as well as other files to guide you through the example.
+5. Follow the accompanying SQL and python scripts as well as other files to guide you through the example